 The suite of Government initiatives (Road to Zero Strategy, Smart Systems and Flexibility Plan etc.) designed to increase EV uptake seems set to add significant local EV charging infrastructure.
-Managing the consequences of electrifying our transport will therefore be a challenge that is intensified for local distribution networks.
-Smart local energy systems which allow grid reinforcement to be deferred could have a particularly high impact in the energy transition.
+Managing the consequences of electrifying our transport will be a challenge that is intensified for local distribution networks.

+SLES which allow grid reinforcement to be deferred could have a particularly high impact in the energy transition.